Comparison of the Top 7 Live Streaming Platforms: What You Need to Know [2020 Update]

 A more entry-level option for live streaming for business, DaCast offers video management and live streaming solutions with fewer bells and whistles.
 What you’ll save in money, you’ll lose out with enterprise-grade solutions like SSO, eCDN, and tight security features.
 DaCast does offer customization options, although only through its API, adding a level of complexity for teams to create an on-brand viewing experience.

-Social Streaming: Facebook Live, YouTube Live, Periscope, Instagram Live
+Social Streaming: Facebook Live, LinkedIn Live, YouTube Live, Periscope, Instagram Live

 These free platforms are great for brands and businesses looking to dip a toe in the live streaming pond, but they are not viable solutions for long-term scale and growth of a video strategy.
 Why?
 While ease of use is a major draw, for sure, none offer onboarding or customer support.
 If your team hits a snag with an event, you’re left to your own devices to problem-solve in real time.